metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

     ---8<--- "default/tutorials/tutorial1/fullpipeline_binning.yml"
     ```

-## Assembly evaluation by read mapping
+## Assembly Evaluation by Read Mapping

 Before we take a closer look at the binning results,
-let us first check the mapping of the reads to the assembly (alignment) that was computed as part of the binning process and saved in file with the `.bam` prefix.
+let us first check the mapping of the reads to the assembly (alignment) that was computed as part of the binning process and saved in the file with the `.bam` prefix.
 The number of reads mapped to the contigs of the assembly is called the contig abundance and is also used as input to a binning tool to separate contigs.
+From this alignment we get the contig **coverage** (read depth) which refers to the number of times each nucleotide position in a contig is covered by sequencing reads on average.
+It quantifies how many reads align to each base pair in the assembled sequence.

 !!! question "Task 2"
     First we have to index the sorted BAM file: